MicrosoftDocs/powerapps-docs/powerapps-docs/user/keyboard-shortcuts.md

 |Move to the Refresh button when the focus is on the column header| Tab|

 ## Interactive dashboard shortcuts
 Interactive dashboards enable new functionality, such as filtering, sorting, and quick actions.
-The following table lists the keyboard shortcuts that were added to Unified Interface-based apps.

 |Task             |Unified Interface  |
 |---------|---------|